Court: Attorney can’t claim immunity in wrongful conviction

 Floyd Bledsoe was freed in 2015 after DNA testing showed evidence implicated his brother in the case.
 Tom Bledsoe killed himself and left several notes confessing to the crimes, including a note that said, in part, “I sent an innocent man to prison.
 The Jefferson County police and county attorney Jim Vanderbilt made me do it.”

 Vanderbilt’s law license was suspended in 2005 and again in 2011 for violations in other cases.
 It has not been reinstated.
-His attorney, Patric Linden, said he wouldn’t comment on the ruling until he talked to his client.
+His attorney, Patric Linden, said Vanderbilt did not want to comment because the case is still in litigation.

 Information from: The Topeka (Kan.)
 Capital-Journal, http://www.cjonline.com